Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: THE dark matter candidates and their gravitational wave signals

+On the contrary, we will discuss another DM, called the super-cool DM mechanism~\cite{Hambye:2018qjv} in which a significant amount of DM particles can penetrate the bubbles.
+The gauge boson $A$ in our model is the natural DM candidate.
+The number density of particles is diluted during the inflation induced by a strong super-cooling phase transition.
+Unlike the standard freeze-out mechanism, the DM particles are in thermal equilibrium with the SM plasma only in the false vacuum.
+The DM particles penetrating the bubble depart from thermal equilibrium instantly as they gain huge mass across the bubble wall.
+The SM particles lighter than the reheating temperature can easily thermalize, however, DM particles can not.
+This mechanism can naturally suppress the DM density to satisfy the observed DM relic density.

 The scale-invariant model may produce strong super-cooling.
-If this happen, the vacuum energy may dominate the universe.
-Then the universe will experience the inflation.
+If this happens, the vacuum energy may dominate the universe.
+Then the universe will experience inflation.
 The thermal inflation begins at temperature $T_{\rm infl}$ and induces a constant expansion rate,

 The scale factor during inflation will grow as $a(t)=a_{\rm infl}e^{H_{\rm infl}t}$, and the temperature drops as $T = T_{\rm infl} a_{\rm infl}/a$ due to the entropy conservation.